 For the latest official position, read the FCA’s car finance complaints guidance.

-Key benefits of a single redress scheme
+Why a single redress scheme matters

 Our view on what comes next